Sembiance/dexvert/README.md

    --alwaysBrute
     When brute forcing, always brute force, even if we have an exact id match.

+   --outputState
+    If set, will output the state as JSON

    --tmpDirPath=/mnt/tmp
     Use a different tmp dir (default is os.tmpdir())
 	I suggest setting this to a 'tmpfs' mounted RAM disk.